isomerpages/moe-temasekjc/_temasek-experience/CCE/Sexuality Education (IP).md

 </li>
 </ul>
 <p><strong><em><u>eTeens</u></em><u> Programme</u></strong>:&nbsp;</p>
-<p>8. <em>eTeens</em> is a programme developed by Health Promotion Board, in
+<p>8. <em>eTeens</em> is a programme that was developed by Health Promotion
-collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Temasek Junior College, the <em>eTeens</em> programme will be implemented as follows in 2025:</strong>
+<p><strong>At Temasek Junior College, the <em>eTeens</em> programme will be implemented as follows in 2026:</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>